tomasol/grpcreader/README.md

 ```
 npm install
 ```
-then run the Ubiquity plugin:
+then run the Ubiquiti plugin:
 ```
 node plugin-ubnt-ifc-config-reader.js
 ```